WOI Guides

 • Did the level produce multiple reactions historically?

-• Is there nearby overhead resistance?
+• Is there nearby overhead resistance or nearby support underneath?

-• Where would the idea be invalidated?
+• Where would the idea be invalidated if the reaction fails?

 Apply this in WOI